eaobservatory/pyuae/README.txt

 This module incorporates python scripts and modules into the UAE build system without having to make too many changes to the EPICS configuration files themselves.
-It does this via two components:

-1. The env.py script, which allows python scripts to be called with a modified PYTHONPATH environment variable.
-Python scripts will have their #! line modified at build time such that they will load modules from the dependencies given in the config/CONFIG.Defs file.

-2. The 'uae' python module, which is imported by setup.py files and parses the config/CONFIG.Defs file.
-It also modifies the distutils build classes to insert the env.py shebang line.
+Python scripts should simply 'import jac_sw', which will modify the script's environment and import paths as follows:

+1. By looking for a special __scriptname__syspath__.py module installed alongside the script.
+The __syspath__ module is built from the real paths of the dependencies listed in CONFIG.Defs.
+This method is fast and helps ensure that each installed script uses the same versions of the dependencies it was built against.

+2. By looking in parent directories for a config/CONFIG.Defs file.
+This allows simple testing of scripts in UAE source trees.

+3. By finding all current symlinks in /jac_sw/itsroot/install.
+The slowest method, providing ease-of-use for standalone scripts.

 As a special case, this module is installed directly into the main python directory (e.g. /local/python/lib/python2.7/site-packages)